Antiz96/Linux-Server/Services/Podman.md

 ## Usage

-Generally speaking, just replace `docker` by `podman` in commands using your current user (no need for `sudo` or root privileges).
+Generally speaking, just replace `docker` by `podman` in commands with your current user (no need for `sudo` or root privileges).

-`podman` also have some extra capabilities / features (such as specific labels, `auto-update`, systemd units supports for containers, etc...).
+`podman` also have some extra capabilities / features, such as specific labels, `auto-update`, systemd units supports for containers (see [the related chapter](#containers-running-as-systemd-services-and-podman-auto-update), etc...
 `podman` can also expose an API via a socket (like `Docker`) if needed (not enabled by default).

 **Important note:** Contrary to Docker, Podman does not automatically open ports exposed to containers on the firewall.
 You need to open exposed ports yourself.